magneticio/vamp.io/content/documentation/installation/container_drivers.md

 ## Docker

 Vamp can directly talk to a Docker daemon and its driver is configured by default.
 This is useful for local testing.
-Vamp can even run inside Docker while deploying to Docker: check out our [quick start](/quick-start/).
+Vamp can even run inside Docker while deploying to Docker.

 1. Install Docker as per [Docker's installation manual](https://docs.docker.com/installation/)